consbulaquena/PicTour/README.md

 # PicTour

-Take a pic.
+Take a picture.
 Share with your friends.
 [In progress]